Anaminus/roblox-library/modules/Binstruct/README.md

         The first element of a field definition is the key used to index the field.
 If nil, the value will be processed, but the field will not be assigned to when decoding.
-When encoding, `nil` will be received, so the zero-value of the field's type will be used.
+When encoding, a `nil` value will be received, so the zero-value of the field's type will be used.

         The second element of a field definition is the type of the field.